munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 6: July 3, 2019
 **Today's Progress**:Finished working through the second Notebook Lab of lesson 2 : Introduction to Neural Networks which was to predict Student Admissions with Neural Networks Lab.🤩.

+### Day 7: July 4, 2019
+**Today's Progress**: Started the Intro to Descriptive Statistics free course on Udacity to sharpen my statistics skills for data analysis.🤩.